DevExpress/devextreme-documentation/concepts/05 UI Components/PolarChart/30 Customize Appearance.md

+To change series color, implement one of the following options:

+- Specify a color [palette](/Documentation/Guide/Themes_and_Styles/SVG-Based_Components_Customization/#Palettes) for the component.
+- Specify [color](/Documentation/ApiReference/UI_Components/dxPolarChart/Configuration/series/#color) for a series.
+- Specify [color](/Documentation/ApiReference/UI_Components/dxPolarChart/Configuration/commonSeriesSettings/#color) for all series.

-You can add a custom pattern or gradient fill to the following series:
+Besides color change, you can add a custom pattern or gradient fill to the following series:

 - [Area](/Documentation/ApiReference/UI_Components/dxPolarChart/Series_Types/AreaSeries/#color)
 - [Bar](/Documentation/ApiReference/UI_Components/dxPolarChart/Series_Types/BarSeries/#color)